-In October and March individual meetings for parents/carers are held.
+In October and June individual meetings for parents/carers are held.
 Open afternoons, concerts and parents/carers workshops offer further opportunities for parents/carers to view the school in action.

-At all stages, parents/carers are welcome to contact the Head Teacher for information or advice at any time.
+At all stages, parents/carers are welcome to contact the Principal Teachers/ Depute Head Teacher or Head Teacher for information or advice.